Tkachov/Square/02_docs/md/en/15_Button.md

 Button class is used to create buttons.
 It inherits [Object](04_Object.md) class.
 When the button is pressed, it calls a function that is passed by a pointer to [functor](06_Using_functors.md) class.
 There are four button states:
-* "up", which means the pointer is outside of the button;
+* “up”, which means the pointer is outside of the button;
-* "over", which means the pointer is on the button;
+* “over”, which means the pointer is on the button;
-* "pressed", which means the pointer is on the button and the mouse button is pressed or being hold;
+* “pressed”, which means the pointer is on the button and the mouse button is pressed or being hold;
-* "disabled", which means the button doesn't react to user's actions.
+* “disabled”, which means the button doesn't react to user's actions.

 Every state can have its' own [Sprite](13_Sprite.md) object.